marcinjangrzybowski/Tellorflex-kadena/solidity/PACT-VS-SOL.md

 The comparison above provides a direct measure of the similarities and differences between Solidity and Pact in implementing a function central to the Tellor oracle, `begin-dispute`.

 Pact especially stands out with its declarative nature, inbuilt database operations, enhanced security with capabilities, and robust provision for contract upgrade potential.
-These nuanced characteristics highlight Pact's appeal for effective smart contract development.